kiwiirc/kiwiirc/README.md

 ## Getting started

-This repository only contains the client side.
-To connect to an IRC server you either need to be using a websocket capable IRC server (none yet support this) or need to be running to Kiwi IRC server which can be found here: https://github.com/kiwiirc/webircgateway
+This repository only contains the client side (the website).
+To connect to an IRC server you either need to be using a websocket capable IRC server (none yet support this) or need to be connecting to a Kiwi IRC server which can be found here: https://github.com/kiwiirc/webircgateway

 Once you have a Kiwi IRC server configured and running, enter the URL to your Kiwi IRC server in the clients config.json file.
-The client side files built from this repository may be hosted anywhere - Apacahe, Nginx, the Kiwi IRC server, your CDN.
+The client side files built from this repository may be hosted anywhere - Apache, Nginx, the Kiwi IRC server, your CDN.

 ***TODO: Provide a full example of the client and server running together with complete downloadable packages***